MarcoAndrello/SCP-genomewide-genetic-diversity-Diplodus-Mullus/README.md

 This repository contains code to perform all the analyses presented in the manuscript:

-XXXX.
+Andrello M. and Manel S. 2024.
 Evaluating different approaches to integrate genome-wide genetic diversity in spatial conservation prioritization.
-Submitted to Biological Conservation.
+Biological Conservation, accepted for publication.

 The analysis is subdivided in the following steps, each corresponding to a code file and detailed below, to be executed in this order: